 [H1] Example for Weighted Propensity Scoring

 We demonstrate these procedures by examining the effectiveness of antidepressants, in particular citalopram.
-In the data available through experiments conducted with funding from National Institute of Mental Health, patients were given Buspirone, and its impact on the remission of depression symptoms was reported.
+In the data available through experiments conducted with funding from the National Institute of Mental Health, patients were given Buspirone, and its impact on the remission of depression symptoms was reported.
 These data also report patients’ medical history at baseline.
 It is possible that patients’ history affects their selection of citalopram as their antidepressant.
 To examine whether that is the case, we run a regression of Buspirone on various baseline predictors.